 In addition, the repatriation of both investment income and capital is often subject to restrictions such as the need for certain governmental consents, and even where there is no outright restriction, the mechanics of repatriation or, in certain countries, the inadequacy of the U.S. dollar currency or any other major currency available to non-governmental entities, may affect certain aspects of the operation of a Portfolio.
 In countries that have an inadequate supply of U.S. dollar currency or any other major currency, issuers that have an obligation to pay a Portfolio in U.S. dollars or that other major currency may experience difficulty and delay in exchanging local currency to U.S. dollar currency or that other currency and thus hinder the Portfolio's repatriation of investment income and capital.
-Moreover, such difficulty may be exacerbated in instances where governmental entities in such countries markets of several countries is restricted or controlled to varying degrees by laws restricting foreign investment and these restrictions have recently imposed restrictions and reporting requirements on short selling.
+Moreover, such difficulty may be exacerbated in instances where governmental entities in such countries are given priority in obtaining such scarce currency.
+Furthermore, a Portfolio's ability to invest in the securities markets of several countries is restricted or controlled to varying degrees by laws restricting foreign investment and these restrictions may, in certain circumstances, prohibit a Portfolio from making direct investments.
+In addition, certain jurisdictions have recently imposed restrictions and reporting requirements on short selling.
 See "- Short sales".
 Further, regulators and exchanges are authorised to regulate trading or other activity with respect to certain markets and may impose other restrictions which could have significant adverse effects on a Portfolio's portfolio and the ability of the Portfolio to pursue its investment strategies and achieve its investment objective.

-4.3.2.
-No investment guarantee
+4.3.2 No investment guarantee